sharetribe/flex-docs/src/docs/tutorial/change-image-assets/index.md

-These images (**saunatimeFacebook-1200x630.jpg** and **saunatimeTwitter-600x314.jpg**) are used by social media sites to generate previews, when your marketplace is shared in their platforms.
+These images (**saunatimeFacebook-1200x630.jpg** and **saunatimeTwitter-600x314.jpg**) are used by social media sites to generate previews when your marketplace is shared in their platforms.

 The default content is Saunatime branded so these images should be changed too: